Moving To Europe

 Moving to the United Kingdom

-If moving to the UK, of course language will not be a problem.
+If you're moving to the UK, of course language will not be a problem.
 As long as you remember, English men wear their pants inside their trousers.
 Here are a few useful facts you should know about Great Britain.

 The United Kingdom was the dominant industrial and maritime power of the 19th century, played a leading role in developing parliamentary democracy and in advancing literature and science.
 At its zenith, the British Empire stretched over one-fourth of the earth's surface.
 The first half of the 20th century saw the UK's strength seriously depleted in two World Wars.